apache/spark/docs/concepts.rst

 in the documentation.
 Template substitution occurs just before the pre_execute function of your operator is called.

-Packaged dags
+Packaged DAGs
 '''''''''''''
-While often you will specify dags in a single ``.py`` file it might sometimes be required to combine dag and its dependencies.
-For example, you might want to combine several dags together to version them together or you might want to manage them together or you might need an extra module that is not available by default on the system you are running airflow on.
-To allow this you can create a zip file that contains the dag(s) in the root of the zip file and have the extra modules unpacked in directories.
+While often you will specify DAGs in a single ``.py`` file it might sometimes be required to combine a DAG and its dependencies.
+For example, you might want to combine several DAGs together to version them together or you might want to manage them together or you might need an extra module that is not available by default on the system you are running Airflow on.
+To allow this you can create a zip file that contains the DAG(s) in the root of the zip file and have the extra modules unpacked in directories.

 For instance you can create a zip file that looks like this: